dubhalley/Vactrol_Enclosure/README.md

 ### Single LDR and Single Led (Flat Top) (VTL5C3 for example)

-LED_1Led1LDR_F : Part for the led

-LDR_1Led1LDR : Part for LDR

-TUBE_1Led1LDR : The tube

 ### Single LDR and Single Led (Rounded Head) (VTL5C3 for example)

-LED_1Led1LDR_R : Part for the led

-LDR_1Led1LDR : Part for LDR

-TUBE_1Led1LDR : The tube

 ### Dual LDR and Single led (Rounded Head) (VTL5C3/2 for example)

-LED_1Led2LDR : Part for the led

-LDR_1Led2LDR : Part for LDR

-TUBE_1Led2LDR : The tube

 ## In the picture folder you'll find pictures of the 3D printed vactrol enclosure